 From India, Delhi

-Yes, it is legally correct if one avails 1 RH irrespective of the notice period.
-If an employee has served a 1-month notice and properly completed the handover process, the employer will likely relieve him/her in a congenial environment, even after availing all his/her pending leaves or leave encashment.
+Yes, it is legally correct if one avails of 1 RH irrespective of the notice period.
+If an employee has served a 1-month notice and properly completed the handover process, the employer will likely relieve him/her in a congenial environment, even after availing of all his/her pending leaves or leave encashment.

 From India, Faridabad